th3hamburgler/ip2country/README.md

 [![TravisCI](http://img.shields.io/travis/smalldogs/ip2country.svg)](https://travis-ci.org/smalldogs/ip2country)

-Laravel package to lookup the country associated with an IPv4 address developed with an eye to keeping it as lightweight and lookups as fast as possible.
+Laravel package to lookup the country associated with an IPv4 address.
+Developed with an eye to keeping it as lightweight and lookups as fast as possible.
 Creates and populates a **local database** table, so there are **no external requests** being made during runtime.

 This product includes GeoLite data created by MaxMind, available from